 Obtaining a business license should be your priority if you haven’t registered yet.
-It gives you a competitive advantage and provides the legal protection in many cases.
+It gives you a competitive advantage and provides legal protection in many cases.

 Plus, people trust the businesses that carry professional licenses and certifications offered by government and authoritative institutes.